rm-hull/luma.oled/doc/hardware.rst

     60: -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- --
     70: -- -- -- -- -- -- -- --

-According to the manual, "UU" means that probing was skipped, because the address was in use by a driver.
+According to the man-page, "UU" means that probing was skipped, because the address was in use by a driver.
 It suggest that there is a chip at that address.
 Indeed the documentation for the device indicates it uses two addresses.